 POLICE NEWS: Police warn of check cashing fraud

 Nov.
-2—Elkhart police are investigating a series of cases involving people cashing fraudulent payroll checks.
+3—Elkhart police are investigating a series of cases involving suspects cashing fraudulent payroll checks.

 Yet the checks bounced, and the businesses were notified the checks had been fraudulent, the release shows.